What can you do if you have PCOS but don't want to take metformin or can't tolerate its unpleasant side effects?

 As a first step, you can protect yourself from the possible side effects of metformin (such as GI malabsorption and increased homocysteine) by taking a high-quality B-complex vitamin.

-While on metformin, you should seriously consider taking a high-quality multiple vitamin & mineral supplement as well as extra calcium (37), magnesium and vitamin D.
+While taking this medication, you should seriously consider taking a high-quality multiple vitamin & mineral supplement as well as extra calcium, magnesium and vitamin D.